-The most striking feature of these two series is perhaps how closely they track each other (their sample correlation is 0.93).
-In particular, from 1987 to 1990, 1995 to 2000, and 2002 to 2007, it is difficult to distinguish growth rates across these groups visually.
-Nevertheless, there are periods of notable divergence.
-The two most striking ones are 1982q3-1984q1 - the recovery from the Volcker recessions - and 2008q3-2009q4 - the early stages of the Great Recession.
+notable divergence.
+The two periods which stand out the most are 1982q3-1984q1 - the recovery from the Volcker recessions - and 2008q3-2009q4 - the early stages of the Great Recession.
 In the first instance, the growth rate of small firms far outpaced that of large firms; in the second instance, it was markedly lower.
 The recovery of the 1990-1991 recession also features a slightly faster growth rate of small firms.
 Thus, even though visually the common cyclical component in small and large firms' growth stands out most, one cannot rule out that sales growth contains a size-dependent cyclical component.

-Indeed, Figure 2 shows that the difference between small and large firms' average growth rate is positively correlated to GDP growth.
+Figure 2 shows that the difference between small and large firms' average growth rate is positively correlated to GDP growth.
 This figure plots the time series $\Delta \hat{g}t \equiv \hat{g}t^{(small)} - \hat{g}t^{(large)}$ against year-on-year changes in real GDP.
-The estimated slope coefficient of the bi-variate simple OLS between the two series is 0.60, with a White standard error of 0.11.
-The economic interpretation of this coefficient is that, for every percentage point decline in GDP, sales decline, on average, by 0.6% more among small firms than they do among large firms.
+The estimated slope coefficient of the bivariate simple OLS between the two series is 0.60, with a White standard error of 0.11.
+The economic interpretation of this coefficient is that, for every percentage point decline in GDP, sales decline, on average, by 0.6% more among small firms than they do among large firms.25

-Table 4 reports more formal estimates of the conditional elasticity of firm-level growth to GDP growth, and confirms the visual impressions conveyed by Figure 2.
-The first column of Table 1 sales of small firms).
+Table 4 reports estimates of the semi-elasticity of firm-level growth to GDP growth and confirms the visual impressions conveyed by Figure 2.
+The model estimated is: